Writing tests

 You can include code in your test file outside of

-functions.
+@testfunctions.
 For example, this may be useful if you want to check for dependencies and fail immediately if they’re not present.
-However, any output that you print in code outside of@test
+However, any output that you print in code outside of@test,setuporteardownfunctions must be redirected tostderr(>&2).
+Otherwise, the output may cause Bats to fail by polluting the TAP stream onstdout.File descriptor 3 (read this if Bats hangs)

 Bats makes a separation between output from the code under test and output that forms the TAP stream (which is produced by Bats internals).
 This is done in order to produce TAP-compliant output.
 In the Printing to the terminal section, there are details on how to use file descriptor 3 to print custom text properly.